prestwick/webcharts-jqx-projectplan/README.md

 # Process Architecture
 The process utilized by these teams will be detailed in the following documents.
 - Requirement Gathering and Specification Documents (Reqs and Specs.md)
-- User Story and Task Management (Agile.md)
+- Agile and Work Item Management (Agile.md)
 - Source Code control, Branching, and Continuous Integration (SCC and CI)
 - Release (Release.md)